project-gemmi/gemmi/docs/hkl.rst

   >>> binner.setup(4, gemmi.Binner.Method.Dstar3, mtz)

 The MTZ file may contain multiple datasets with different unit cells.
-In such case we may explicitely specify the unit cell:
+In such case we may explicitly specify the unit cell:

 .. doctest::